FL550/dwd_weather/README.md

 If you like, you can change the interval for the weather forecast during setup of the sensor.
 For this, you have to enter the desired interval in the relevant field.
 The interval can't be larger than 24 hours and if you divide 24 by the value, the remainder have to be 0.
 For example 24 / 6 = 4.0 is fine, 24 / 5 = 4.8 is not.

 You can add as many stations as you like.
-Each will appear as an individual entity in home-assistant.
+Each will appear as an individual entity in Home Assistant.
 You can add more stations by repeating the second step of the install instructions.

 # Usage

 ## Lovelace mode

-If you followed the previous steps, you should now have a weather entity inside HomeAssistant which contains the weather for today and the next 4 days.
+If you followed the previous steps, you should now have a weather entity inside Home Assistant which contains the weather for today and the next 4 days.
 To display the weather, you can use the default weather-card where you can select the DWD-weather entity you configured earlier.
 To add the card follow these steps:

 1. Go to the view where you would like to a the weather card.
 1. Click on the three dots at the top right corner.